pereznetworks/TD-Project9/README.md

       Step 5: Verify flick api call is working

-            using just fetch and axios, am getting warnings:
+            using just both fetch and axios, am getting warnings:

               HTTP-Based Public Key Pinning is deprecated.
               Chrome 69 and later will ignore HPKP response headers.
               (Host: api.flickr.com)

+              probably because am not using OATH sign-on

             verified I am getting response in json format

               for the sake of making family-friendly

               I am hard-coding the safe-search option to highest level = 3

+      Step 6: Adjust Routes to use {match} and NavLinks

+              but still may need to find a way to pass props

       TODO: plug the json response data into the various components